bdesham/chrome-export/README.md

 ## Notes for developers

-To test changes to the scripts, run the shell script `test/run_tests`.
-The script runs the bookmarks and history scripts and verifies that their output is identical to what is expected.
+To test changes to the scripts, run `bash test/run_tests`.
+This script runs both programs and verifies that their output is identical to what is expected.
+If you have already installed the programs somewhere and want to test those copies, run `bash test/run_tests /path/to/bin`, where `/path/to/bin` is the directory where export-chrome-bookmarks and export-chrome-history are located.

 ## Version history